yeseniag9/hangman/markdown.md

 - apply same amount of space between underescore and letter for home page as game page
-- right top & bottom
+- right top and bottom game page
+- win and lose popup